 - if 90% of that produce is certified Organic and you can show us that the remaining 10% is grown ecologically (eg. your uncertified suppliers document how they grow to organic standards)

-The first 50 members are free.
-However, in exchange we will ask you to submit your trading data and update some figures annually.
+The first 50 members are free - so sign up soon!
+In exchange we will ask you to submit your trading data and update some figures annually.
 Individual business data will not be made available to the network or anyone outside of the network without your permission.
 The networking platform is a platform of peers.
 This means the more you put in the more you get out.
 We recommend that each organisation commits 30 mins a week time to the shared workspace.

 You will join a forum where people are running food organisations like yours.
 A place where people are asking the questions you may have asked, exchanging ideas and sharing solutions that match your organisation’s needs.
 This information hub stops you from reinventing the wheel and gives you access to tried and tested solutions.
 You will be offered training and advice as well as the opportunity to meet other Better Food Traders at events.